SeanTFarr/Election_Analyisis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections employee has requested several tasks to perform an audit of a recent local congressional election.
-The tasks are as follows:
+A Colorado Board of Elections employee has requested additional data to perform an audit of a recent local congressional election.
+The additional data requested was as follows:

 1. Calculate the total number of votes cast in the election.
 2. Provide a breakdown of the number of votes and the percentage of the total votes for each county.